henzigo/shopsys/UPGRADE.md

     - modify your `build.xml` and `build-dev.xml` according to this pull request
 - *(optional)* [#535 added .dockerignore files](https://github.com/shopsys/shopsys/pull/535)
     - to make your Docker image build faster, copy the `.dockerignore` file to the root of you project
+    - if you're using Docker-sync, add the directories mentioned in the PR into `sync_exclude` section of your `docker-sync.yml` to make the synchronization faster as well

 ### [shopsys/shopsys]
 - *(MacOS only)* [#503 updated docker-sync configuration](https://github.com/shopsys/shopsys/pull/503/)